Rhode Island Layoffs — September 2025

 | Unfi | Lincoln | 2 | Layoff |

-The largest notice was filed by Hotel Viking at its Newport facility, reporting 105 affected workers.
+Leading the list was Hotel Viking at its Newport facility, reporting 105 affected workers.
 Unfi followed with 2 workers.

 Trend & Outlook

-The trends suggest a mixed picture for Rhode Island's labor market, with activity diverging between monthly and annual comparisons.
+The filings reflect a mixed picture for Rhode Island's labor market, with activity diverging between monthly and annual comparisons.
 The Accommodation & Food sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Rhode Island.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Rhode Island WARN notices, browse layoffs by state, or download the full dataset.